anynom39/AnyARES-Core/README.md

 Inspired by giants like WorldEdit and FAWE, AnyARES aims to provide server administrators and advanced builders with a powerful, intuitive, and lag-free toolset for large-scale region manipulation.
 Its core philosophy is based on a lean, powerful core plugin and a rich ecosystem of optional addon plugins, allowing server owners to install only the features they need.

+# Server Requirements

+### Server Software

+**Paper** (or a downstream fork like Purpur).
+Spigot is **not** supported due to the plugin's reliance on Paper's advanced asynchronous APIs for performance.

+### Minecraft Version

+**1.21.x**.
+The plugin is built against the 1.21 API and will not work on older versions like 1.20.x.
+It is always recommended to use the latest version of Paper for the corresponding Minecraft release.

+### Java Version

+**Java 21**.
+This is a requirement for Minecraft 1.21+ itself, so if your server is running, you already meet this requirement.

 # ✨ Core Features

 The AnyARES-Core plugin provides the essential foundation for all world editing tasks.